USDA Pet Travel Certificates – Domestic & International

 International Travel Certificates

 As part of our efforts to provide you with the most comprehensive greater-Atlanta pet healthcare services, our veterinarians are USDA certified and can provide international pet health certificates, which are required when traveling with your pet outside of the United States.
 Many countries have their own pet health certificates and travel requirements, available here.
 If you travel to a country without an approved health certificate, please download the United States Interstate and International Certificate of Health Examination for Small Animals.
-The International Health Certificate should be issued by one of our USDA-certified veterinarians at Town & Country Veterinary Clinic as near to the travel date as possible, but not more than 21 days before travel.
+The International Health Certificate should be issued by one of our USDA-certified veterinarians at Beyond Pets Animal Hospital as near the travel date as possible, but not more than 21 days before travel.